jtkim-kaist/VAD/README.md

 ![alt tag](https://user-images.githubusercontent.com/24668469/32533149-5526a77e-c492-11e7-909f-a7c7983d9dd4.jpg)
 ## Training
-We attached the sample database to 'path/to/project/data/raw'.
+1. We attached the sample database to 'path/to/project/data/raw'.
 Please refer to the database for understanding the data format.
+2. The model specifications are described in `./configure`.
-The training procedure has 2 steps: (i) MRCG extraction; (ii) Model training.
+3. The training procedure has 2 steps: (i) MRCG extraction; (ii) Model training.

 Note: Do not forget adding the path to this project in the matlab.
-Current version only supports DNN based training.
-We will update training script for other models.

 ```
-# train.sh
 # train script options
+# m 0 : ACAM
+# m 1 : bDNN
-# m 0 : DNN
+# m 2 : DNN
+# m 3 : LSTM
-# e : extract MRCG feature (1) or not (0).
+# e : extract MRCG feature (1) or not (0)
-# The MRCG extraction time is somewhat long so you can pass the feature extraction step if you already have MRCG feature.

-python3 $train -m 0 -e 1 --train_step=100 --prj_dir=$curdir
+python3 $train -m 0 -e 1 --prj_dir=$curdir

-# ckpt_update script options
-# u : update checkpoint from trained model (1) or restore checkpoint to default (0).
-# Note that when u==0, the normalization factor is also restored to default.
-# After training you should update the model checkpoint with the normalization factor.

-python3 $ckpt_update -u 1 --model=DNN --prj_dir=$curdir
 ```

 ## Recorded Dataset